CapTen101/VLC-docs/docs/source/index.rst

 ----------------------

-`VLC media player <https://videolan.org>`_ (commonly known as just **VLC**) is a free and open source cross-platform multimedia player and framework developed by the VideoLAN organisation.
-It is available for desktop operating systems and mobile platforms, such as Android, iOS, iPadOS, Tizen, Windows Phone.
-VLC supports many audio and video compression methods and file formats,including DVD-Video, video CD, and various streaming protocols.
-VLC plays everything, runs on all platforms and is also completely free.
+`VLC media player <https://videolan.org>`_ (commonly known as just **VLC**) is a free and open source cross-platform multimedia player and framework that plays most multimedia files as well as DVDs, Audio CDs, VCDs, and various streaming protocols.
+VLC plays everything, runs on all platforms and is completely free.

 First Steps
 -----------

 To get the most out of the VLC media player, start by reviewing a few introductory topics

-      * :ref:`Setup <setup>`: Install VLC for your platform.
+      * :ref:`Setup <setup>`: Quickly find and install the appropriate VLC media player for your platform.

       * `VLC Features <https://www.videolan.org/vlc/features.html>`_: A summary of all the features of the VLC media player.